 Even if a post doesn't get thousands of views, it still helps behind the scenes.
 Blog content:

 In other words, your blog helps your whole site rank better, not just the post itself.
+For a practical breakdown of what else you can do, check out our guide to simple SEO wins for your website.

 From a user's perspective, an updated blog shows that a business is active, engaged, and paying attention.
 A site that hasn't been updated in years can quietly raise doubts—especially for new visitors.